apiato/documentation/versioned_docs/version-12.x/components/main-components/requests.md

 ### hasAccess

-The `hasAccess` method assesses a user's access rights based on the Request's `access` property.
+The `hasAccess` method assesses a user's access rights based on the Request's `$access` property.
 If the user has any of the specified Roles or Permissions, the method will return `true` otherwise it will return `false`.